VirtuosoResearch/Robust-Fine-Tuning/README.md

 ### Data Preparation

 We use six domains of object classification tasks from the DomainNet (Peng et al., 2019) dataset and create labels using weak supervision approaches following the work of Mazzetto et al. (2021).
 For completeness, we provide a copy of the DomainNet dataset under the directory `./exps_on_image_datasets/data/`.
-We refer the reader to the [implementation](https://github.com/BatsResearch/amcl) of Mazzetto et al. (2021) for generating the labels.
+We refer the reader to the [implementation](https://github.com/BatsResearch/amcl) of Mazzetto et al. (2021) for the process of generating the labels.

 Besides the DomainNet dataset, we also use several other datasets in our experiments.
 We list the link for downloading the datasets below: